vecnathewhisperd0/fdroid-website/_posts/2018-05-04-this-week-in-fdroid-w18.md

   ANYWAY.
 As of now analytics are disabled by default, so no more antifeature!
 This only affects new installs, however.
 If you want to opt out of analytics in your already installed app, you can disable it in settings.
 Other highlights include **read-only** sticker support, and making notifications swipeable again.\
   Oh, and if you want Riot to not die in the background, you need to disable battery optimization for it, and enable background sync in settings.
 Note that if you don't disable battery optimization, background sync will turn itself off again!
 * [Tusky](https://f-droid.org/app/com.keylesspalace.tusky) was updated from 1.6.1 to 1.7.0, with support for custom toot size limit of some instances, new translations and updates, and bug fixes.
 To copy the content of a toot to the clipboard you now need to long press it.
+* [WaveUp](https://f-droid.org/app/com.jarsilio.android.waveup) 2.0.0 now includes a foreground service (with an obligatory notification that you can hide) to prevent it from being killed by the system on Android 8 (Oreo).
 * [AFWall+](https://f-droid.org/app/dev.ukanth.ufirewall) was updated from 2.9.8 to 2.9.9
 * [Gadgetbridge](https://f-droid.org/app/nodomain.freeyourgadget.gadgetbridge) was updated from 0.26.1 to 0.26.2
 * [Markor](https://f-droid.org/app/net.gsantner.markor) was updated from 0.3.5 to 0.3.6
 * [Tasks](https://f-droid.org/app/org.tasks) was updated from 5.3.6 to 6.0.5
 * [The Light](https://f-droid.org/app/org.hlwd.bible) was updated from 2.13 to 3.0
-* [WaveUp](https://f-droid.org/app/com.jarsilio.android.waveup) was updated from 1.7.1 to 2.0.0

 #### Archived apps